 Design-Build Traffic Control Plan (DBTCP)

-Design-Build Traffic Control Plans are an innovation that could improve project delivery by exploring ways to provide greater contractor flexibility in constructing the project.
-This initiative expands the use of the DBTCP contracting provision within Pennsylvania and establishes procedures for its use on minor, moderate, and complex projects.
+Design-Build Traffic Control Plans is an innovation that improves project delivery by exploring ways to provide greater contractor flexibility in constructing the project.
+This innovation expanded the use of the DBTCP contracting provision within Pennsylvania and established procedures for its use on minor, moderate, and complex projects.

 How Does It Work?

 Current policy and procedures allow the low-bid contractor to finalize the traffic control plan based on the construction phasing and schedule.
-The final traffic control plan will be reviewed by PennDOT district and central offices and Federal Highway Administration representatives.
-In contrast to traditional Design-Bid-Build (D-B-B) projects, this project delivery innovation allows the contractor and designer to work together to develop traffic control plans that are more responsive to flexible construction phasing and schedules.
+The final traffic control plan is reviewed by PennDOT district and central offices and Federal Highway Administration representatives.
+In contrast to traditional Design-Bid-Build (DBB) projects, this project delivery innovation allows the contractor and designer to work together to develop traffic control plans that are more responsive to flexible construction phasing and schedules.